Roger-Federer-Foundation/rff-natural-playgrounds/book/text/0-4-introduction.md

 > **United Nations ‐ Convention on the Rights of the Child**
 >
 > Article 31:
-> -   Right to leisure, play and culture appropriate to the age of the child
+> *   Right to leisure, play, and culture appropriate to the age of the child.
-> -   Right of the child to participate fully in cultural and artistic life
+> *   Right of the child to participate fully in cultural and artistic life.
 >
 > Article 12:
-> -   Respect for the views of the child
+> *   Respect for the views of the child.
-> -   Children have the right to have their opinions taken into account
+> *   Children have the right to have their opinions taken into account.
 >
 > **African Charter on the Rights and Welfare of the Child**
 >
 > Article 12:
-> -   Right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life and the arts
+> *   Right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life and the arts.
 >
 > ### National Play Policy & Regulations
 >